vijay-eis/rfcs/text/0000-localizing-api-messages.md

 ## Rationale and Alternatives

-Following options were considered.
+**_Following 4 options were considered.
 All options except Option 4 involves stripes in some manner.
-Coupling the API backend to a specific front end framework severely limits the usage of FOLIO API to only clients that are built using Stripes.
+Coupling the API backend to a specific front end framework limits the usage of FOLIO API to only clients that are built using Stripes._**

 ### Option 1
 Distribute them over the existing front-end modules: